-Andrea Brzobohata founded Antimeningokok in 2012 after as a result of how own personal experience of meningococcal meningitis.
+Andrea Brzobohata founded Antimeningokok in 2012 as a result of her own personal experience of meningococcal meningitis.

 Andrea lost both her legs to meningitis C and after years of rehabilitation decided to raise awareness of meningitis in the Czech Republic, and to help other survivors and their families to cope with the after-effects of the disease.

 Antimeningokok provides information and organises regular events to educate people about the disease.
 For more information contact Andrea on

 +420 602 765 685, email Antimeningokok, or visit their website.

 Asociación Española contra la Meningitis (Spain)